codefresh-io/docs.codefresh.io/_posts/2024-01-30-jan-release-notes.md

 ### Pipelines: Version for typed steps
 As you're aware, Codefresh consistently enhances our typed step library in the Marketplace.

-When typed steps in pipelines lack a specified version, Codefresh automatically associates them with the latest version of the step type.
+When typed steps in pipelines lack a specified version, Codefresh automatically associates them with the latest version of the step.
 To avoid potential issues with breaking changes in typed steps, we now provide a warning if there are steps in your pipelines without an explicit version number.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/whats-new/jan24/rel-notes-jan-24-typed-step-warning.png"
+	url="/images/whats-new/jan24/rel-notes-jan-24-typed-step-warning.png"
+	alt="Warning for typed steps without version numbers" caption="Warning for typed steps without version numbers" max-width="60%"
+%}

 For details, see [Versioning in typed steps]({{site.baseurl}}/docs/pipelines/steps/#versioning-for-typed-steps).